 Hiromasa Yonebayashi , the director of several Studio Ghibli , was recently hospitalized after suffering a heart attack.
-He is now receiving medical treatment in Japan and appears to be slowly improving.
+He is now receiving medical treatment in Japan and it seems his health is gradually improving.

 Studio Ghibli director hospitalized due to cardiac arrest